candebellavita/vkompth/MAXI_J1348-630/README.md

 Notice, by the way, that absorption does not affect the rms or lags.

-Although the rms amplitude is independent of the effective area of the instrument that is used to measure them, the background does affect the rms.
+Although the rms amplitude is independent of the effective area of the instrument that is used to measure them (since the rms amplitude is a ratio, the effective area cancels out), the background does affect the rms.
 This is so because the rms is defined in terms of the power, P, the total observed count rate, C, and the background count rate, B, as:

 `rms =\sqrt{P/C} * (C)/(C - B)`.